guumaster/random-collections/KRE-notes.md.md

 1. Requirements & Installation (Gus)

+Before starting with UI, you need to know some basic concept that we define in order to simplify all the underlying complexity.

 From the beginning we've designed our tool as a Cloud Native Application.
 So it was easy for use to choose Kubernetes as our foundation layer.
 This gives us lots of advantages out-of-the-box, cloud vendor agnostic, easy orchestration, distribution, monitoring, and lot more.

 We won't be digging deeper on the technical details and requirements on this presentation in order to focus on all the features of Konstellation.